denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 - `Target resource types`: You can either choose between volumes or instances.
 You can then specify which resource you want to select based on different tags such as name and id.
 - `Description`: You can enter a description to easy identify the policy.
 - `IAM Role`: To create snapshots, Lifecycle manager must have the approriate permissions.
 You can either select an existing `IAM` role or use the default one.
 If Lifecycle manager has insufficient permissions, the snapshot process will throw an error.
 - `Policy status`: You can specify if you want to enable this policy after creation.
-By doing so, Lifecycle manager wil start the creation of snapshots inmmediately according to the configured scheduele.
+By doing so, Lifecycle manager wil start the creation of snapshots inmmediately according to the configured schedule.
 - `Exclude devices`: If you have selected the instance as an resource type, you have additionaly the option to exclude the root volume or specfic data volumes that are attached to the `EC2` instance.

 <img src="../assets/image/ec2-lifecycle-policy-scheduele.png" width="500"><br/>